Xilinx/mlir-aie/AIEPasses.md

 updates each aie.buffer operation without an address to have a well-defined address.
 This enables later passes to have a consistent view of the memory map of a system.
+### `-aie-assign-lock-ids`: Assigns the lockIDs of locks that do not have IDs.
+Assigns the lockIDs of locks that do not have IDs.
 ### `-aie-create-cores`: Create CoreOp, MemOp, and FlowOp of AIE dialect
 Lower toplevel 'call' operations with implicit data movement into aie.core, aie.mem, and aie.flow operations with explicit data